TristanvanLeeuwen/IP_and_Im_Lectures/what_is.md

 # What is an inverse problem

 Mathematical models and data play a big role in modern science and engineering.
 The field of inverse problems bridges these two and studies if and how one can infer model parameters from relevant observations.
-A prominent example is the famous black hole image, shown in figure {numref}`blackhole`, that was constructed by merging data from various telescopes {cite}`akiyama`.
+A prominent example is the famous black hole image, shown in {numref}`blackhole`, that was constructed by merging data from various telescopes {cite}`akiyama`.

 ```{figure} ./images/what_is/blackhole.png
 ---